-To apply the concept of pointers in C
+To study the concept of pointers in C and their applications

 Pointers are variables whose values are memory addresses.
 Normally, a variable directly contains a specific value.
 A pointer, on the other hand contains, an address of a variable that contains a specific value.